JDDoesDev/presentations/marketo.md

 Note:
 - I'm not ashamed of who I am
-  - Before, I wanted to hide in shame because of who I am and my conditions.
-I've since realized that it's just part of me.  not too proud to admit i need help anymore
 - The valleys aren't as deep
   - Not to say they aren't around anymore or that I don't have deep valleys, but they are much less frequent than before.
 - My anxiety has gone down, but still rears its ugly head occasionally
 - Since getting on medication and seeing a therapist,
   - I've become more comfortable in social situations,
-    - I run a coffee shop with many, many customers
   - still introverted,
   - I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing normal things
 - I am not as afraid of losing my job because of being unable to focus